framedsc/Sitesource/markdown/GameGuides/dmc.md

 In addition you can also change the default anisotropic filtering (4) up to 16 & Default smoothing (HD AA) in the config file `devilengine.ini` or use the antialising from the nvidia panel.

-Hotslamping
+Hotsampling
 =========================================================

-For hotslamping with the bindings above you will have to use them alongside GeDoSaTo.
+For Hotsampling with the bindings above you will have to use them alongside GeDoSaTo.

 You need to have matching resolutions in your GeDoSaTo config file (and have the program open while running the game); For example: